getify/You-Dont-Know-JS/types & grammar/ch4.md

 0 == [];				// true -- UH OH!
 ```

-Four of the seven items on this list involve a `== false` comparison, which we said earlier you should **always, always** avoid.
+Four of the seven items on this list involve `== false` comparison, which we said earlier you should **always, always** avoid.
 That's a pretty easy rule to remember.

 Now the list is down to three.